-What is each style used for?
+What is each style of duplex boat cable used for?

 As we just discussed above, there are three available styles of duplex boat cable; DC, safety, and standard.
 Each style is designed to handle a specific application.
 Knowing where to use each type is something that comes with experience and usage.
 Below we’ll take a quick look at some of the more common uses for each style of duplex boat cable.

-What resistances does it offer?
+What resistances does duplex boat cable offer?

 In order to survive in the harshest marine conditions, a cable must be built to be durable, flexible, and highly resistant.
 All Pacer Group duplex boat cable is built to be resistant to; acid, alkali, oil, flame, moisture, abrasion, and gasoline.
-This ensures that the cable can withstand elemental exposure that comes with the marine environment.
+This ensures that the cable can withstand the elemental exposure that comes with the marine environment.
 Many manufacturers focus on making their boat cable resistant to one or two hazards, and that may be fine for them, but not for us.
 We make our duplex boat cable resistant to seven different types of environmental hazards.
 The more resistances a cable can offer, the longer it will last and the less you need to worry.

-What compliances does it meet?
+What compliances does duplex cable meet?

-Pacer Group’s duplex boat cable carries multiple compliances in order to certify that it meets the standards of governing bodies.
+Pacer Group's duplex boat cable carries multiple compliances in order to certify that it meets the standards of governing bodies.
 Our duplex boat cable is manufactured to such high standards that in some cases, it actually exceeds those compliances.
-By meeting or exceeds the standards set by governing bodies, we aim to make the highest quality duplex boat cable available on the market.
+By meeting or exceeding the standards set by governing bodies, we aim to make the highest quality duplex boat cable available on the market.
 Below you will find a list of the compliances our duplex boat cable meets or exceeds.
 Click on a link for more information about a particular compliance.

 Why choose Pacer Group?

 Pacer Group is a premier wire and cable manufacturer that is trusted by some of the world’s largest boat builders.
 Think about that for a second.
 If a multi-billion-dollar industry, some of the biggest players turn to Pacer Group for their electrical solutions.
 If that doesn’t speak to quality, I don’t know what does.
 With nearly forty years in the wire and cable industry, Pacer Group has built a reputation around trust.
-When you see Pacer Group on your duplex boat cable, you know you’ve got quality.
+When you see Pacer on your duplex boat cable, you know you’ve got quality.